Profsain/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 751 : Add execute permission to the owner, group owner and others

 chmod --reference = RRFILE file : To copy RRFILE permission to file

+chmod -R 775 */ : To add permission to subdirectories only in the current directory